Homepage » Courses Offered » Undergraduate Studies » 4th 13B014 Ecology

 Contact:

-If you require more information, please contact the Course Coordinator, Assoc.
-Prof. Aristeidis Parmakelis, at: Tel +30 727 4736; e-mail: aparmakel[at]biol.uoa[dot]gr
+If you require more information, please contact the Course Coordinator, Prof. Aristeidis Parmakelis, at: Tel +30 727 4736; e-mail: aparmakel[at]biol.uoa[dot]gr